-We would recommend having the handle of your rod resting on the edge of your seat next to your thigh.
-That way when a fish bites the rod is immediately to hand, no stretching to a pod or down to the ground.
-By the time it takes to stretch out the fish will have had your bait and spat the hook out.
-Remember, a fishes reaction time is 10 times faster than yours.
-By the time you’ve spotted your float, indicator or what ever move,
+We would recommend having the handle of your rod resting on the edge of your seat, next to your thigh.
+That way when a fish bites the rod is immediately to hand, no stretching to a pod or down to the ground and losing valuable time before the “strike”.

 Their hooks are not “in-line” but sit at an angle to the line, so when they strike instead of the hook pulling in to the fish it pulls out, away from the fish.
 With a grinner knot the hook is in-line with the line and so moves accordingly.
 Once I’ve tied a grinner knot for an angler, they usually catch before I walked 10 yards away!
 Presentation is everything!